StaticTaku/ubuntu_vanilla/README.md

 ```

 ## Setup
-set username, groupname, uid, gid and temporary pass in the container.
+Set username, groupname, uid, gid and temporary pass in the container.
 In .env file, ex.
 ```sh
     DOCKER_USER=statictaku